-The proprietary fund financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
+Proprietary funds are reported using the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
-Property taxes are recognized as revenues in the year for which they are levied.
-Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.
+The transactions of the District are accounted for on a flow of economic resources measurement focus.
+With this measurement focus, all assets and all liabilities associated with the operations are included on the balance sheet.